ikoas/braindump/git.md

 	t-800.txt
 ```

-Now `batman.txt` has been added but see how all other files haven't.
-For the sake of completeness, what was added was the current version of `batman.txt` not `batman.txt` itself if we change it the version added will still be the version of the file that was added when we ran `git add`.
+Now `batman.txt` has been added but notice how all other files haven't.
+For the sake of completeness, what was added was the current version of `batman.txt` not `batman.txt` itself, if we change it, the version added will still be the version of the file that was added when we ran `git add`.
 Let's see this in action.
 First let's see what's inside `batman.txt`:

 ```
 I'm Batman